bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/SaltMist_3rzK_24B55FhlIh99zlW26/Documentation.md

-Maximum level of salt mist that the equipment complies with
+Maximum level of salt mist that the equipment can operate effectively in.